nandopas/OnOff-Control/README.md

 o If a fault, the microcomputer has to be reset with the black reset switch (green and red buttons are ignored).

- Mode 0 and 5 to 7 (indicator LEDs 1xxx where xxx is the mode number)
+##Mode 0 and 5 to 7 (indicator LEDs 1xxx where xxx is the mode number)
 o These modes are errors (they do not exist).
 The solenoid is disengaged (if it is engaged) and the microcomputer has to be reset with the reset switch (green and red buttons are ignored).